the-awb/OSC-Controller-for-AWB/target/classes/com/armedwithbow/readme.txt

 This was because generating midi from envelope followers in Bitwig (in the normal interface) was chocking the and becoming on-responsive.
 May-25 system update to try sending OSC messages, handling the message sending with a script to avoid chocking.

+Note: outputs to port 9000.
+Value is hardcoded, Can be changed in ExtensionBase

 ExtensionBase
 // wrapper for host.
 // stores constants to define number of BUS sends, FX sends, domains for midi messaging, midi ports, and oscConnection